What does paper cost? About a penny per sheet, give or take.

 - Recycled paper production results in 40% fewer greenhouse gases.

-Moving one million tons of virgin fiber paper to recycled paper in the magazine industry is the equivalent of taking 248,000 cars off the road for an entire year.
+Moving one million tons of virgin fiber paper to recycled paper in the magazine industry (which is a huge sector - about 350 million magazines are printed every year in the US alone) is the equivalent of taking 248,000 cars off the road for an entire year.

 - Recycled paper requires 26% less energy to produce.